 - juice of half a lemon

-Clean the mushrooms using a slightly damp paper towel to brush off any dirt.
+- Clean the mushrooms using a slightly damp paper towel to brush off any dirt.
 On the underside of the mushrooms, twist off the stem and scrape out the gills.
-Brush the outside of the mushrooms with one teaspoon oil.
-Place on a parchment-lined baking sheet with the underside facing up.
-Set aside.
+Place on a parchment-lined baking sheet, stem side down.
+Brush the outside of the mushrooms with oil.

 - Bake for 10-12 minutes until softened.
 Drain any liquid released during the baking process.
 Pat the mushrooms dry.
 Place stem side up on a clean baking sheet or in a baking dish.
 Set aside.